jessykim/potluck-planner/README.md

   - [ ] List potlucks, hosted by the user, on their profile details page
   - [ ] Create a blog page where recipes can be shared
   - [ ] Change dietary preferences/restrictions from a select list to checkboxes
+  - [ ] Add a feature where users can update/remove their profile photos